hm-lang/core/proposals/intro.md

 ## parent-child classes and method overrides

 You can define parent-child class relationships with the following syntax.
-For one parent, `class(ParentClassName)` or `class(ParentClassName: parentClassName)` to be explicit about the parent type.
-Multiple inheritance is allowed as well, e.g., `class(ParentOne, ParentTwo, ...)` or `class(ParentOne: parentOne, ParentTwo: parentTwo, ...)`.
+For one parent, `extend(ParentClassName)` or, to be explicit about the parent type, `extend(ParentClassName: parentClassName)`.
+Multiple inheritance is allowed as well, e.g., `extend(ParentOne, ParentTwo, ...)` or `extend(ParentOne: parentOne, ParentTwo: parentTwo, ...)`.
-TODO: think if we should use `;` to indicate that the parent class mutable methods can be used, and `:` if the parent class can only be accessed by immutable methods.
+TODO: we should probably use `;` to indicate that the parent class mutable methods can be used, and `:` if the parent class can only be accessed by immutable methods.
 We can access the current class instance (a combination of any/all parent types) using `This`, and `this` will be the current instance's type.
 Thus, `this` is